arturo-perez-peralta/FairOTRecourse/README.md

 jupyter notebook visualization.ipynb
 ```

-The notebook loads the CSVs from `results/` and renders the figures/tables for
+The notebook loads the CSVs from `results/` and renders the figures/tables.
-F1, F2 and F3.
 Run the experiments first.

 ## Docker (reproducible environment)